SebastianAment/CovarianceFunctions.jl/README.md

 where `d` is the dimension of the input.
 [Roos et al.](https://proceedings.mlr.press/v139/de-roos21a/de-roos21a.pdf) first noted that isotropic and dot product kernels give rise to gradient kernel matrices with a data-sparse structure and proposed a direct method with an `O(n²d + n⁶)` complexity for the low-data regime, where the number of observations `n` is small.

-CovarianceFunctions.jl implements an automatic structure derivation engine for a large range of kernel functions, including complex combinations of kernels and the neural network kernel, permitting a matrix-vector product in `O(n²d)` operations with gradient kernel matrices.
+CovarianceFunctions.jl implements an automatic structure derivation engine for a large range of kernel functions, including **complex composite kernels like MacKay's neural network kernel and the spectral mixture kernel**, permitting an **exact** matrix-vector product in `O(n²d)` operations with gradient kernel matrices.
 It also contains a generic fallback with the regular `O(n²d²)` complexity for cases where no special structure is present or currently implemented.
 For example,
 ```julia